-It’s not fun being cooped up because of self-isolation and social distancing, but with a little bit of effort, you can create some fun things to do at home to help the time pass and make some wonderful memories.
-You’ll probably have to work with what you have one hand, since so many stores are closed.
-But with a little creativity, we’re sure you can make most of these ideas work.
-You’ve got this!
+It's not fun being cooped up, but with a little bit of effort, you can create some fun things to do at home to help the time pass and make some wonderful memories.
+You'll probably have to work with what you have on hand.
+But with a little creativity, we're sure you can make most of these ideas work.
+You've got this!

 Let your kids zoom through the living room in their very own race car.
 Get the instructions here.